 Here’s where it got particularly surprising.
 Researchers suggested PREhab programs should consist of higher intensity training.
 They said, “High-intensity training is necessary to achieve improvements given the often short time available before surgery.
 Fortunately, frail and older patients can tolerate the programs.”
 A simple walk around the block probably isn’t going to help.
 Work with your doctor to build a specific, higher intensity program that addresses your areas of weakness.

 There is a word of warning.
 If you’ve never exercised before, start slowly.
 You don’t want to pull or strain any major muscles.
 Just before surgery isn’t the time to make any conditions you’re dealing with worse.

 Sleep is critical because that’s when your body heals and recuperates.
 Skimp on sleep, and you weaken your immune system.
 Set your alarm to go to bed earlier.
 Try to get seven to eight hours of rest a night.

 Quit smoking, at least temporarily until after the surgery.
 After surgery, smokers were more likely than others to need a ventilator to help them breathe.
 Smokers healed slower and were more prone to infection and pneumonia.
 Quitting reduced all those complications.

-For decades doctors have told patients, don't eat or drink anything after midnight if you've got surgery in the morning.
+For decades doctors have told patients, don’t eat or drink anything after midnight if you’ve got surgery in the morning.
 The fear was that during surgery, the patient might regurgitate stomach contents into the lungs.
 Modern anesthesia and surgical techniques have dramatically lowered that risk.
-Today researchers know that when you don't eat for extended periods, it impairs your ability to recover from complications.
+Today, researchers know that it impairs your ability to recover from complications when you don’t eat for extended periods.

 The American Society of Anesthesiologists now says healthy people can eat up to six hours before surgery and drink clear liquids up to two hours before.
 Ask your doctor if that’s appropriate in your case.